 Since the 1990s, new theories and methods focusing on the balance of Yin and Yang for regulation of the SA node have been developed.
 Chinese herbal formulas were designed to adjust heart rate to the normal rate by reducing fast rate while enhancing slow rate.
 One formula that consists of many Chinese herbs exhibited its greatest feature as a broad spectrum control of arrhythmia functions and was shown to control the various types of fast and slow heart rate.

 The typical example is Shen Song Yang Xin Capsule (SSYXC).
-The evidence based medical research about the anti-arrhythmic function of SSYXC was expanded to 36 Western medical hospitals across the country in China with more than 500 medical experts participating.
 The study results showed that SSYXC is beneficial to non-organic premature ventricular contractions, paroxysmal atrial fibrillation, brady-arrhythmias such as sinus bradycardia, sick sinus block, slow-fast syndrome, and sinus sick sinus syndrome.
 There are no known side effects.
 SSYXC has the characteristic of integrated adjustments to anti-arrhythmic conditions.
 SSYXC can improve myocardial metabolism disorders, adjust cardiac pacing conduction system function, regulate cardiac autonomic function, and improve myocardial blood supply by regulation of the sodium, calcium, potassium and other cardiac ion channels.
 The components and functions of SSYXC, along with its advantages of multi-ion channel blockade and non-ion channel regulation, provided the electrophysiological basis for anti-arrhythmia in clinical trials.

 5) Treatment of Hypertension